 The Group uses widely recognised valuation models for determining the fair value of common and simple financial instruments, such as interest rate and currency swaps that use only observable market data and require little management judgement and estimation.
 Observable prices or model inputs are usually available in the market for listed debt and equity securities, and exchange-traded derivatives.
 Availability of observable market prices and model inputs reduces the need for management judgement and estimation and also reduces the uncertainty associated with determining fair values.
-Availability of observable market prices and markets and is prone to changes based on specific events and general conditions in the financial markets.
+Availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.